Skip to content

 East Mount Lowther — common questions

 East Mount Lowther is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 12km with 473m of ascent and takes most walkers 3-5 hours.
-Terrain: Short grass cropped by Blackface sheep covers the entire route — the easiest underfoot of any Lowther Hill.
+Ground conditions: Short grass cropped by Blackface sheep covers the entire route — the easiest underfoot of any Lowther Hill.

-When is the best time to climb East Mount Lowther?
+What's the best month to climb East Mount Lowther?

-Excellent signal on summit; strong on all networks.
+Excellent coverage topside; strong on all networks.
 Close to Lowther Hills radar station.

 Is East Mount Lowther safe in winter?